Injuries, what do we know?

 Before beginning any workout, it is a must to check if your equipment is secure.
 Make sure that your incline barbell press’ safety clips are in place and securely fastened.

-Check that the weight selector pin is pushed in completely and check if the pulleys have any cuts that may weaken its integrity.
+Check that the weight selector pin is pushed in completely and check if the pulleys have any cuts that may weaken their integrity.

 Choose Your Workouts Wisely